 De-Enrollment

-If an employee's average regular paid time drops below 17.5 hours per week for 2 consecutive months, or if the appointment changes to a per diem or another ineligible appointment, an employee looses eligibility for medical (including Core), dental, vision, basic life insurance, as well as Short-term and Supplemental Disability coverage(s).
-Eligibility for Supplemental Life insurance, Accidental Death & Dismemberment, Health and Dependent Care Flexible Spending Accounts, Legal, and Auto and Homeowner/Renter coverage(s) may still be allowed.
-Whenever a family member looses eligibility to participate in UC-sponsored plans, it is the employee’s responsibility to de-enroll that family member immediately.
+If an employee's average regular paid time drops below 17.5 hours per week for 2 consecutive months, or if the appointment changes to a per diem or another ineligible appointment, an employee loses eligibility for medical (including Core), dental, vision, basic life insurance, as well as Short-term and Supplemental Disability coverage(s).
+Eligibility for Supplemental Life insurance, Accidental Death & Dismemberment, Health and Dependent Care Flexible Spending Accounts, and Legal coverage(s) may still be allowed.
+Whenever a family member loses eligibility to participate in UC-sponsored plans, it is the employee’s responsibility to de-enroll that family member immediately.
 Otherwise the employee is liable for any excess UC costs and for any plan expenses incurred by the ineligible family member(s) as well as other corrective actions and penalties.
-Contact the person in your department who handles benefits for assistance or to inquire about continuing coverage through COBRA.
+Contact the UCPath Center for assistance or to inquire about continuing coverage through COBRA.
+UCPath website.

 De-enrolling a family member who is no longer eligible to participate in an UC-sponsored benefit plans does not in itself create a new period of initial eligibility (PIE).
 However, if accompanied by an involuntary loss of other group insurance coverage or by a move out or return to a plan service area, you or your family member may be eligible for a new PIE for some benefit plans.
 See PIE section above.